usccolumbia/cspbenchmark/README.md

 ## Details of the 180 benchmark crystals used in this work
 You can download the whold test data in data/CSPbenchmark_test_data.csv

+The dataset provides two key representations of the chemical formula, and it's important to understand their distinction:

+* **`primitive_formula`**: This is the simplest chemical formula, representing the smallest integer ratio of elements in the crystal.
+It is also known as the **empirical formula**.
+* **`full_formula`**: This represents the actual number of atoms for each element found within the standard **crystallographic unit cell**.
+The unit cell is the basic repeating structural block of a crystal.

+For example, looking at the material `mp-2735` in the table below, its `primitive_formula` is `PaO`.
+However, its `full_formula` is `Pa4O4`, which tells us that its standard unit cell actually contains 4 Protactinium (Pa) atoms and 4 Oxygen (O) atoms.

+### Data Sample

+Below is a sample of the metadata available for each of the 180 benchmark crystals.
 | material_id | primitive_formula | full_formula | pretty_formula | nsites | spacegroup | nelements | elements_list | CrystalSystem | category      |
 |-------------|-------------------|--------------|----------------|--------|------------|-----------|---------------|---------------|---------------|
 | mp-2334     | DyCu              | DyCu         | DyCu           |      2 |        221 |         2 | Cu Dy         | Cubic         | binary_easy   |